 And my tears started to make me feel self-conscious and vulnerable.

 It feels so daring to connect to being happy – and so exposed to show it, doesn’t it?
-Sometimes it is the beautiful emotions which are the hardest to share.
+Sometimes it is the beautiful emotions that are the hardest to share.
 My instinct was to pull back, to hide my vulnerability, disconnect from the moment, withdraw like a mother lion stealing away with her cubs.
 I felt the need to hide my happiness in order to protect it, so it couldn’t be deflated or harmed by another.
 Suddenly a little fear crept in.

 I reached for my husband Gerry’s hand.
-In search of solace I sought connection.
+In search of solace, I sought connection.
 He squeezed back.
 As if to say “I know, it is truly remarkable, stay here with me”.
 A sudden moment of belonging.

 A crackle of connection.